metaborg/documentation/source/core/start.rst

 Now we can load the NaBL language into Spoofax Core.
 Spoofax Core uses `Apache VFS <https://commons.apache.org/proper/commons-vfs/>`_ as a file system abstraction, to be able to interact with different file systems.
-This means we must first get a :java:ref:`FileObject <org.apache.commons.vfs2.FileObject>` (Apache VFS counterpart of :java:ref:`File <java.io.File>`) that points to the NaBL language file we downloaded earlier.
+This means we must first get a :java:ref:`~org.apache.commons.vfs2.FileObject` (Apache VFS counterpart of :java:ref:`~java.io.File`) that points to the NaBL language file we downloaded earlier.
 First get a URL to the NaBL language file which is on the classpath::

   URL nablUrl = Main.class.getClassLoader().getResource(